rust-lang/rfcs/text/0000-undisambiguated-generics.md

 is conversely likely to *increase* the number of cases (especially where const generic arguments are not used as parameters in types).

+## Interaction with future features
+Note that this proposal does not conflict with:
+- Intuitive chained comparisons: i.e. `a < b < c` as being shorthand for `a < b && b < c` (and
+similar).
+- Specifying const generic arguments in expressions without `::`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions